Rollin’ on the River

 “Brian Pope did not follow the rules of court, and the public paid $10,000 for his decision.
 Are we going to say that money doesn’t belong to you [the taxpayers]?
 We cannot let this stand.
 The public’s money is precious.
 That money should not be misused.” – Alan Haney, ADA 15th JDC

 That declaration is particularly glaring considering the amount of money that the District Attorneys office spent while prosecuting the City Marshal on charges that were clearly blown out of proportion.
 Thankfully, the jury recognized the pettiness of the charge after Haney used the quote above, then he tried to argue that Brian Pope illegally misused taxpayer funds by asking an office employee for her opinion on the color of text on a campaign flyer.
 C’mon.
-The jury found Pope completely innocent of that exaggerated charge and gave a collective eye-roll toward the prosecution, like, give us a break.
+The jury found Pope completely innocent of that exaggerated charge, too, and then gave a collective eye-roll toward the prosecution, like, give us a break.

 By the end of jury deliberations, Brian Pope was found guilty on four felony counts.
 This means that Brian Pope can no longer act with authority in his capacity as the Lafayette City Marshall.
 I don’t mean to be selfish but, this really puts me in a bind.
 Brian Pope is the only LEO in Louisiana who will do the right thing no matter how inconvenient it is.
 From my perspective, there are no good cops left in Louisiana anymore.